| |

 Try any of the following for a twist on this cheeseburger pasta recipe:

-• Bacon: Stir in ½ cup of cooked, crumbled bacon before serving.
+• Bacon: Stir ½ cup of cooked, crumbled bacon in before serving.

 • Buttery Crumb Topping: Sauté 1 cup of Panko breadcrumbs in 2 tablespoons of butter and sprinkle over the finished pasta.